teisdbr/winlibrs-docs-test/librs-spec.md

 * This data element is used to enter the Type of Weapon/Force Used (13) by an Offender.
 * Append an "A" if the weapon is automatic.
   * Any firearm that can fire more than one shot by a single pull of the trigger without manual reloading is classified as an Automatic Firearm.
+* Something like a Bump Stock, which is designed to simulate Automatic Fire, should not be considered Automatic because it does not meet the requirement of a single trigger pull firing more than one round.
+Instead it is multiple trigger pulls that are in quick succession.

 ___